 1. Go to a candidate’s profile (e.g., from the pipeline view).

-4. If you think a result is incorrect, you can click Edit manually to override the result and note the reason for the change.
+4. If you think a result is incorrect, you can click Edit manually to override it and note the reason for the change.
+Your note will replace the AI screening result and will be visible to your team.

 Filter and sort candidates